mlswg/mls-protocol/draft-barnes-mls-protocol.md

 about each state of the group:

 1. The participant's index in the identity/ratchet trees
-2. The private key associated to the participant's leaf public key
+2. The private key associated with the participant's leaf public key
-3. The private key associated to the participant's identity public key
+3. The private key associated with the participant's identity public key
 4. The current epoch number
 5. The group identifier (GID)
 6. A subset of the identity tree comprising at least the copath for the participant's leaf
 7. A subset of the ratchet tree comprising at least the copath for the participant's leaf
-8. The current message encryption shared secret, called master secret
+8. The current message encryption shared secret, called the master secret
 9. The current add key pair
 10. The current init secret